PanPraescribens/primitive-survival/README.md

 Roadmap

- - Make deadfall and snare trap more effective?, and/or prevent larger mobs from being attracted to them/tripping them.
-Investigate blunt attack in 3rd person for snare.

  - Pan dirt for worms, higher soil fertility, better results (next version)
  - Work on smoking rack (next version)